About 14WHSC

 Pandemic Evolution

 The Club quickly enlisted state-of-the-art technology that enables hybrid gatherings, combining on-site participants with off-site colleagues joining from various locations.
-In addition, Noon Zoom, a virtual version of the “single-conversation” luncheon table, enables conversation among those not able to be at the club in person.

 Parties & Special Events